 Fire and police personnel will probably conduct the sweep team process.
-If site staff is directed by fire personnel to conduct the sweep team process, utilize the following procedures.
+If site staff is directed by fire personnel to conduct the sweep team process, utilize the procedures as follows.

 Site: Meet at evacuation site.
 Check in with Operations Section Leader for further direction.